The heavens declare the glory of God,

 This post belongs to the weekly series Artful Devotion.
 If you can’t view the music player in your email or RSS reader, try opening the post in your browser.

-To view all the Revised Common Lectionary scripture readings for the Seventeenth Sunday of Ordinary Time, cycle B, click here.
+To view all the Revised Common Lectionary scripture readings for Proper 19, cycle B, click here.